 10. Vinyl Records

-And last but not least, without some great records a record player is nice to watch but pretty useless.
+And last but not least, without some great records a record player is nice to look at but pretty useless.
 A good thing to keep in mind if you are planning to play a lot of old/second-hand records, go for a record player of high quality.
 The tonearm, counterweight, and needle are really important to play these records fluently.
 Low-quality components will likely have your music crackling and stuttering.
-Not only that but a bad or worn out needle can even damage your vinyl, pretty terrible for records that are over 50 years old.
+Not only that but a bad or worn out needle can even damage your vinyl, pretty terrible to do that to records that are over 50 years old.

 Now you know what to look for in a record player!